No Sweat Shakespeare

 • Meet the Team

-Examine the presentation of the witches in Macbeth.
+Discuss Shakespeare's presentation of the witches in Macbeth.
+How dramatically effective is the presentation?

 Authors Avatar